AM examples often use Apache Tomcat (Tomcat) as the deployment container.

 Some versions of Internet Explorer and Microsoft Edge support the

-Expires header attribute instead of the
+Expires header attribute

 Max-Age header attribute, which may cause SAML v2.0 and agent logout sequences to fail.